About the Recipe: Creamy Roasted Summer Tomato & Eggplant Soup

-Sometimes, even in the middle of summer, I crave a bowl of fresh tomato soup.
-There is just something comforting about a bowl of tomato soup.
-I especially love this dish on a rainy day or the frequent tropical storm weather we have in the South!
+Sometimes, even in the middle of summer, I crave a bowl of comforting, fresh tomato soup.
+I especially love this Creamy Roasted Tomato Soup on a rainy day or the frequent tropical stormy weather we have in the South!
 Summer is the perfect time to roast some fresh tomatoes and eggplant and blend for a creamy, fresh soup.
 My favorite varieties of tomatoes are heirlooms and sun gold cherry tomatoes.
 I tend to go a bit crazy when they become available in the summer.

 You will find hundreds if not thousands of recipes for tomato soup in cookbooks and on the Internet.
 However, what I love about this version, is it is simple, fresh, healthy, and does not contain oil or coconut milk.
 This less than 30 minute soup recipe highlights the beautiful flavors and colors of summer produce.
 My kids beg for this dish for lunch alongside hummus pita bread sandwiches.
 Elevate the dish and serve as a main course for dinner with green garlic risotto crackers.